HamedDawoudzai/hybrid_exchange/README.md

 ## Overview

 **HD Investing Corporation** is a full-stack trading platform that unifies stock and cryptocurrency markets into a single, elegant interface.
-Users can create multiple portfolios, execute market/limit/stop-loss orders, track real-time prices, monitor performance with interactive charts, and manage a personal watchlist — all wrapped in a premium dark UI with gold accents.
+Users can create multiple portfolios, execute market/limit/stop-loss orders, track real-time prices, monitor performance with interactive charts, and manage a personal watchlist, all wrapped in a premium dark UI with gold accents.

 Built as a production-grade monorepo with a **Spring Boot** REST API backend and a **Next.js** frontend, the platform integrates live market data from **Polygon.io** (stocks) and **Coinbase Exchange** (crypto), with **Redis**-powered caching and **PostgreSQL** persistence.